marcoaaz/AcevedoEtAl._2024b_autoencoder/README.md

      + The script produces a folder called 'dsa_results' that contains the pytorch model and processed metadata (sessionVariables.pckl) for each trial run.
   5. After, they must use 'DSA_images_predicting_v4.py' to build the DSA image (of the whole-slide) loading the autoencoder model trained in (3).
      + The script saves the image in 'dsa_results' for each trial run.
-  6. Finally, they can (optional) use the new ROI Tool that allows navigating chemical image stacks (of the whole-slide) with interactive plots that load the quantitative data (float numbers) from the 'original_pyramid_files' folder.
+  6. Finally, they can (optional) use the new ROI Tool ('ROIimageAnalysis_v7_wsi.m') that allows navigating chemical image stacks (of the whole-slide) with interactive plots that load the quantitative data (float numbers) from the 'original_pyramid_files' folder.

 With the update, there is no limit to how big the input images (geochemical maps) are for producing representation (DSA or PCA images) or deploying the ROI Tool (in MatLab):

 <img src="https://github.com/marcoaaz/AcevedoEtAl._2024b_autoencoder/assets/61703106/e1cf0558-6c83-4bc8-9fca-7544a8cdd075" width=100% height=100%>

-In the code, if there is any missing function dependency that I have not uploaded, please, let me know.
-I recommend using Visual Studio Code rather than Anaconda-Spyder as an IDE.
+If there is any missing function dependency that I have not uploaded, please, let me know.
+For smooth dependencies installation, I recommend using Visual Studio Code (and 'pip') rather than Anaconda-Spyder (and 'conda install') as an IDE.

 ## Future Updates